(All fields required)

 clinical interests include pediatric orthopaedic oncology and hip and knee replacement surgery.
 In collaboration with the Divisions of Human Genetics, Rheumatology, Pain Management and Physical Therapy, has plans to develop a Total Joint Center at Cincinnati Children’s.

-Director, Division of Musculoskeletal Tumor Center and Pediatric Joint Replacement Surgery
+Director, Pediatric Joint Replacement Surgery

 BS: Biology, University of Richmond, Virginia, August 1983-May 1987.